Review How Your Meta Data Looks in Google

 What is a meta title tag?

 The title tag is an element of HTML that specifies a web page’s title.
 Title tags get displayed in the SERPS (search engine results pages) in the form of a clickable headline for a specific result.
 They are important for SEO, usability, and social sharing.
-A web page’s title tag is intended to be a concise and accurate description of the content on a page.
+A web page’s title tag is intended to be a concise and accurate description of the content on a page and should help searchers anticipate what they will find when they click on your listing.

 Why are title tags important?